-The Smart Emerging Technologies Institute is digital communications infrastructure initiative aiming to create the fastest collaborative research testbed in Europe.
-SETI (a virtual institute led by UEA in partnership with Cambridge University, BT Adastral Park and Essex University) will provide a global capability to support leading edge research, benchmarking and validation of new applications and services, through large scale experiments using the ultrafast digital communications infrastructure.
+The Smart Emerging Technologies Institute is a high-speed digital infrastructure initiative which aims to create the fastest collaborative research testbed in Europe.

+The Initiative is being led by the University of East Anglia in partnership with Cambridge University, BT Adastral Park, Essex University and a number of private and public stakeholders, to provide a global capability comprising both infrastructure and a specialist research team to fast-track digital opportunities and validation of new applications and services, using the ultrafast digital communications infrastructure.
+The initiative will open up access to research and innovation (R&I) in the sub-region and making better use of volumes of data that are a natural by-product of business activity.

-Once delivered, SETI has the potential to push the boundaries and fast track the application of machine learning, artificial intelligence (AI) etc.
+Once operational, SETI has the potential to fast track the application of machine learning and artificial intelligence (AI) which once realised, will enable new ways of working and delivering services within a low carbon society.

-Smart Emerging Technology Institute (SETI)
+Smart Emerging Technologies Institute (SETI)

-Description of stage Estimated cost to deliver thestage Indicative timeframe to deliverstage and start date Potential funding source Scheme Development Initial feasibility study has been completed.
-Development of detailed business caseis due to start summer 2021. c. £50k 4 months August 2021 New Anglia LEP Innovation fund and in-kind staff contribution from UEA, SNC and CNTC (all secured) Feasibility/development workunderway on preferred option
+Description of stage Estimated cost to deliver the stage Indicative timeframe to deliver stage and start date Potential funding source Scheme Development Initial feasibility study has been completed.
+Development of detailed business case including Stakeholder engagement began December 2021. c. £50k 8 months - September 2022 New Anglia LEP Innovation fund, SNC funding and in- kind staff contribution from UEA, SNC and NALEP (all secured) Feasibility/development work underway on preferred option